 Verify the existence of such records.
 For equipment additions during the year under audit, on a test basis, physically inspect that the item(s) have been appropriately tagged and determine that invoices support the cost and date of purchase on the Inventory Report.

-Judicial Branch MULTIDIMENSIONAL FAMILY THERAPY (MDFT) 11000-JUD96114-12375-085
+Judicial Branch MULTISYSTEMIC THERAPY (MST) 11000-JUD96114-12105-052 and/or 11000-JUD96114-12375-052